rawify/Complex.js/README.md

 ```
 If there are other attributes on the passed object, they're not getting preserved and have to be merged manually.

+**Note:** Object attributes have to be of type Number to avoid undefined behavior.

 ### Doubles

 ```javascript